Azure/Azure-Sentinel/Solutions/Rapid7InsightVM/Playbooks/Playbooks/Rapid7InsightVM-RunScan/readme.md

 #### b.
 Configurations in Sentinel

 1. In Microsoft sentinel, analytical rules should be configured to trigger an incident that contains IPs.
 In the *Entity maping* section of the analytics rule creation workflow, IP should be mapped to **Address** identitfier of the **IP** entity type.
 Check the [documentation](https://docs.microsoft.com/azure/sentinel/map-data-fields-to-entities) to learn more about mapping entities.
 2. Configure the automation rules to trigger the playbook.
+Check the [documentation](https://docs.microsoft.com/azure/sentinel/tutorial-respond-threats-playbook) to learn more about automation rules.